 The Story of Sybil Ludington

-In 1777, Sybil Ludington was a typical 16 year old girl for the times.
+In 1777, Sybil Ludington was a typical 16-year-old girl for the times.
 She was putting the younger children to bed on the night of April 26, 1777, when word reached her house that the British were burning the town of Danbury, Connecticut, which was only 25 miles away.
-The British had entered Danbury and found some American military stores, stolen some, destroyed others and drank the whiskey.
+The British had entered Danbury and found some American military stores, stolen some, destroyed others, and drank the whiskey.
 Drunk, they began ransacking the town, burning and looting.
 Her father was a colonel in the local militia.
 His men were scattered over a wide area around the Ludington house in Fredericksburg, New York (now Ludington).
 Sybil convinced her father to let her ride and summon the men.
 On April 26, 1777, Sybil Ludington rode through the night in Putnam County, New York to warn approximately 400 militiamen under the control of her father that British troops were attacking Danbury, Connecticut, where the Continental Army had a supply depot.
 On her way to gather her father’s troops, she was able to also warn the people around Danbury.

 Sybil’s father, Colonel Henry Ludington, had fought in the French and Indian War.
 He volunteered to head the local militia during the American Revolution.
-Due to her father’s position, Sybil had to move from town to town following her father, and unknowingly played an important role in the success of the colonies.
+Due to her father’s position, Sybil had to move from town to town following her father and unknowingly played an important role in the success of the colonies.
 The afternoon after Sybil warned residents of Danbury, the British troops burned down three buildings and destroyed multiple houses, but did not kill many people.
-Unlike accounts about Paul Revere and William Dawes rides before the outbreak of the Revolution, little was told of Sybil Ludington’s ride for personal reasons; the only record of this event was written by her great grandson.
+Unlike accounts about Paul Revere and William Dawes rides before the outbreak of the Revolution, little was told of Sybil Ludington’s ride for personal reasons; the only record of this event was written by her great-grandson.
 Like many of the stories and details of the American Revolution, family history is critical to fully documenting the truth.
 Whether Sybil volunteered (as is often recounted) or was directed by her father to bear the order for muster and to rouse the countryside is a matter of uncertainty.
 (The classic account of the event, an article written in 1907 by Ludington’s great-nephew Connecticut historian Louis S. Patrick, says her father “bade her to take a horse, ride for the men, and tell them to be at his house by daybreak.”)
-Sybil’s ride has raised 400 men, and even fighting off a highway man with her father’s musket.
+Sybil’s ride has raised 400 men, and even fought off a highwayman with her father’s musket.
 The militia caught up with the retreating British and beat them back, too late to stop the attack, but not too late to make them pay dearly.

 Her grandson writes: